Jorgemucisalumfilho/remix-projectterrareal/README.md

 autocreate Criptomoeda Remix screenshot(https://github.com/ethereum/remix-project/raw/master/apps/remix-ide/remix_screenshot.png)

 **Remix libraries** work as a core of native plugins of Remix IDE.
-Read more about libraries [here](libs/README.md)
+Read more about libraries here(libs/README.md)

  Offline Usage

-The `master` branch has always the latest stable build of Remix.
+The master branch has always the latest stable build of Remix.
 It also contains a ZIP file with the entire build.
 Download it to use offline.

 Note: It contains the latest release of Solidity available at the time of the packaging.
 No other compiler versions are supported.